RaidenH-UWT/TCSS305-hw1b-raidenh/README.md

 about but was very helpful.
 I implemented the 0-count order overwrite in my `getCartSize()` method, not in my `add()` method.

+For the Extra Credit, in `compareTo()` I used an if statement for checking the name with a nested switch expression for checking the price if necessary.
+My `orderByPrice()` uses a single-line.
+Just a return statement comparing the two Price BigDecimals.
+The assignment description hinted at lambdas or method references, but I couldn't think of how or why to use those when my return statement worked just fine.
+I implemented 4 tests for each of the methods, and created a second test object in `ItemTest`.

 I had a lot of fun with this assignment, it challenged me in places but I never got too stuck to continue.
 I didn't hit a problem that wasn't fixed within the day by a bit of research or asking for help in the Discord.